Monday, 7 December 2020

 The distribution of Acacia tetragonaphylla (red cells).
 Grey cells have at least one other Acacia species.
 Data are from Mishler et al. (2014), and cell size is 50 km.

 Some readers might be thinking that the search for labels and groups to swap can take some time.
 However, the process is much faster than simply thrashing around, randomly swapping labels until they have all been allocated.
 In fact, a huge amount of work has been spent over the years to optimise the filling and swapping code to ensure that it runs fast and scales linearly (or sub-linearly) as the number of labels and groups increases (and sometimes is unaffected).
 Much of this is done using indexing and tracking lists to reduce searching, a memory-for-speed trade-off that is in some ways key to the Biodiverse development philosophy.
-As a result of this work, the current implementation is several orders of magnitude faster than what is was eight years ago.
+As a result of this work, the current implementation is several orders of magnitude faster than what it was eight years ago.

 Note that, as small caveat to the above, it is possible there are small deviations of the description from the implementation.
 In such cases it is the code that is canonical.
 (This is somewhat like descriptive comments in a computer program being what the programmer wanted some code to do, not necessarily what it actually does).